Flexiboy/Classification-Challenge/README.md

 This is one of the two programm's core (the other one being the association).
 Here we are getting the distances from a specified subject (here `test_subject`) to all the subject in the dataset.
 > In each iterations, we are getting the distance from the testing subject to a different subject in the dataset, each iteration representing a distinct subject.
-Because we only want to sort the array with the distances parameters, we are appling a lambda function wich calculates the sum of the distances.
+Because we only want to sort the array with the distances parameters, we are appling a lambda function wich calculates the distances with th eminkwosky algorithm.
-> So, in fact, we are sorting the sum of distances, not distances At the end, we only need the top-k distances (the closest distances from the testing subject if you prefer) so we only return the k-first row of the sorted array.
+At the end, we only need the top-k distances (the closest distances from the testing subject if you prefer) so we only return the k-first row of the sorted array.

 **Counting the elements:**